 Get More Virtual Time

 When all else fails, look to technology this summer.
 One silver lining to COVID-19 has been the explosion in opportunities to connect with others online.
 You and your child can play online games together, watch a Netflix movie together in an interactive format (look for the Netflix plugin for this feature), and even sign up for parent & child group exercise or cooking classes.

 Or you can keep it simple!
 Spending just a few minutes before your children go to bed on Facetime or on Skype can mean the all the difference to them if they are missing you and vice versa.
 While technology is no substitute for physically being with your kids, it is a good alternative for when logistics just won’t work for in-person time.

 If you are able to work out a change to your parenting plan for the summer, make sure you get the changes in writing.
 For example, write up the changed plan and then both of you sign it, preferably after your lawyer has looked it over.
 Getting a plan in writing is important if you’re separated, but not yet divorced.

 Even it’s just a small change, make sure to save your communications about the change (i.e., a text from your ex that says, “Sure – you can take Abby and Jake to beach on Saturday.”)

 Summer is short and even with COVID-19 concerns still here, it can still be a special summer to remember with your kids.

 Need help coming up with workable solutions for parenting time over summer vacation?
 We can help.
-Start safeguarding your future with your kids today by coming in a free attorney consultation.
+Start safeguarding your future with your kids today by coming in for an attorney consultation.
 Gets answers to all your questions and get a clear strategy for moving forward.
 Call us at 888-888-0919, or please click the green button below.